Despicable Me 4: Plot

-Former supervillain and undercover Anti-Villain League (AVL) Agent Gru attends a class reunion at his alma mater Lycée Pas Bon where he reunites with Maxime Le Mal, a former classmate of his who has a feud with Gru for "stealing" his talent show act.
+Former supervillain and undercover Anti-Villain League (AVL) Agent Gru attends a class reunion at his alma mater Lycée Pas Bon where he reunites with Maxime Le Mal, a former classmate of his who has a feud with Gru who he believes stole his talent show act.
 During the ceremony, Maxime reveals he has enhanced himself with cockroach body parts, but Gru has him arrested by the AVL.
-Helped by his girlfriend Valentina, Maxime escapes prison to get revenge on Gru and reveals his new invention, a gun that transforms people into cockroach hybrids, which he plans to use specifically on Gru's infant son Gru Jr.
+Helped by his cockroach minions, Maxime escapes prison to get revenge on Gru and reveals his new invention: a ray gun that transforms people into cockroach hybrids, which he plans to use specifically on Gru's infant son Gru Jr.

 Days later, Silas Ramsbottom, who has come out of retirement, visits the Gru household to inform them that Maxime has escaped and that the AVL will have to temporarily relocate the family to a safe house in another town under new identities.
-Meanwhile, the AVL takes in the Minions, and Silas selects five of them to be augmented with superpowers under a new initiative called the Mega Minions.
+Meanwhile, the AVL takes in most of the Minions, and Silas selects five of them to be augmented with superpowers under a new initiative called the Mega Minions.
 However, the initiative is called off after the group unintentionally causes significant collateral damage in a nearby city.

 In their new well-off residential town, Gru and his family meet their new neighbors, the Prescotts, and their teenage daughter Poppy.
-Poppy, an aspiring villain, recognizes Gru from his former career as a villain and threatens to blow his cover unless he helps her pull a heist to steal Lycée Pas Bon's honey badger mascot Lenny.
-With the help of two minions and Gru Jr., they successfully steal Lenny from the school, unaware that Lenny's collar contains a tracker device.
-The school's principal Übelschlecht identifies Gru via security camera footage and contacts Maxime to inform him about Gru's whereabouts using Lenny's collar.
+Poppy, an aspiring villain, recognizes Gru from his former villainous career and threatens to blow his cover unless he helps her pull a heist to steal Lycée Pas Bon's honey badger mascot Lenny.
+With the help of two Minions and Gru Jr., they successfully steal Lenny from the school, unaware that Lenny's collar contains a tracking device.
+The school's principal Übelschlecht identifies Gru via security camera footage and contacts Maxime to inform him about Gru's whereabouts.